CAA381/hands-on/README.md

 Project Piper provides tools for the efficient implementation of Continuous Delivery in the SAP ecosystem.
 We will use the Piper Cx Server to create an own local Continuous Delivery server instance out-of-the-box.
 In this pre-configured environment, we will then execute the SAP Cloud SDK pipeline to run the build, tests, quality checks, and deployment of the Timesheet Application.

 * **MTA Deploy Service**\
-The Timesheet Application project  is built with the SAP Cloud Application Programming Model which uses the [Multitarget application (MTA)](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c4f0d850b6ba46089a76d53ab805c9e6.html) tooling for packaging and deployment.
+The Timesheet Application project  is built with the SAP Cloud Application Programming Model which uses the [Multitarget application (MTA)](https://help.sap.com/viewer/b017fc4f944e4eb5b31501b3d1b6a1f0/Cloud/en-US/aa0e6f6c2a194a3ba5932b9cf4e78226.html) tooling for packaging and deployment.
 Multitarget applications allow you handle applications that consits of one or more different components written in different languages as a single deployment unit.
 The [MTA Deploy Service](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/854a00eb1193486383fc4a97b998dabd.html) takes care to execute enterprise-grade deployments providing you features like blue-green deployment and many more.
 It also ensures that your application is properly connected to platform services based on codified requirements in your MTA deployment descriptor.

 * **SAP Cloud Platform Cloud Foundry Space**\
 Every participant has access to a dedicated Cloud Foundry space which can be used with the provided username and password from the handouts on your desks.
 Furthermore, we will use the following services to observe and operate our application:

    * **Cloud Controller**\
-   Maintaining a database with tables for organizations, spaces, services, user roles, and more.
-Via it, we can understand what the current state of our application is (is it running, is it stopped, is it crashed, etc.)
-   > TODO (by Benjamin): The point above is hard to understand.
-Can we improve the description to make it clearer?
+   The Cloud Controller maintains the state of every application running on SAP Cloud Platform.
+It knows whether the application is started, stopped, crashed or in some other state.

    * **SAP Cloud Platform Alert Notification**\
    We are going to use this service to define events (alerts) that can occur with our application (or its dependencies).
 Once these events occur, the Alert Notification will notify us via various channels.
 In this hands-on session, we will use it for alerts that notify us about the un-availability of our application services.

 * **Slack**\
 In this session, we will use Slack as the default channel for receiving alerts.

+Everything has been already configured for you, so that you can focus on the DevOps topic.
+Nevertheless, here is a summary of the requirements that are needed if you want to set up the same landscape later on your own:

-# Exercise Overview
+# Exercises

+## Short overview

 This hands-on session is structured into two main chapters:

 1. **Delivering the Timesheet Application to SAP Cloud Platform:** We will learn how easy it is to establish a Continuous Delivery setup for our application, helping us to quickly deliver high-quality changes into the hands of our end users.

 2. **Observing the Timesheet Application:** After we deployed the app, we need to make sure that it runs smoothly and that we can quickly react to problems.
 We will learn how SAP Cloud Platform helps us to observe the state of our services and how we can be informed about interesting events.

-# Before You Start
+# Before you start

 * As the two lessons don't depend on each other, you can start from wherever you like.
 In 2 hours, you should be able to run both of them.
 We recommend executing the lessons consecutively. **Only the preparation steps need to be done at the beginning.**
 * **Use the provided Student Overview Paper to verify credentials during the hands-on session.**